Hiroki Katoh: Racing career

 Katoh started karting in 1990 and entered four-wheeled racing in 1992 with Formula Toyota.
-He would then compete in the Japanese Formula 3 Championship, with a highlight being a 6th place at the Macau Grand Prix.
-Katoh entered the All Japan Grand Touring Car Championship in 1997 with Kraft and has competed mainly in that series since; his best championship result was a 2nd place with Cars Tokai Dream28 in 2006 and 2007.
+He would then compete in the Japanese Formula 3 Championship, with a highlight being a sixth place at the Macau Grand Prix.
+Katoh entered the All Japan Grand Touring Car Championship in 1997 with Kraft and has competed mainly in that series since; his best championship result was a second place with Cars Tokai Dream28 in 2006 and 2007.
+In 2004 he also won the 12 Hours of Sepang.
 He has won seven races as of 2023.

 In 2021, Cars Tokai Dream28 and INGING merged to form a collaborative entry known as muta Racing INGING; Katoh would drive for the team alongside veteran driver Ryohei Sakaguchi.
 Katoh stepped back from racing full-time in 2023, becoming the director for muta Racing INGING; he remains in the team as a third driver.
 In addition to Super GT, Katoh has raced in the 24 Hours of Le Mans multiple times.

 Outside of racing, Katoh is an instructor at the Honda Racing School in Suzuka and a driving advisor.